MoreOutput/Kwikecart.js/README.md

 	Product markup:
 		* Each product shares a class (.product by default)
 		* Each product node has an unqiue ID.
-		* A form for the add/remove actions
+		* A form for the add/remove actions (mandatory)

-	Cart markup:
+	Page markup:
-		* A form for the check item action
+		* A form for the check item action (can be set via config)
-		* A form for the clear action
+		* A form for the clear action (can be set via config)
-		* A form for the total action
+		* A form for the total action (can be set via config)
-		* A form for the checkout action
+		* A form for the checkout action (mandatory)

 Lets assume a product on the page is marked up like the following: